Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs

 The SCFTs dual to these configurations have modified spectra, as described in \cite{Witten:1998xy,Aharony:1998rm}.}.

 A basic technical ingredient in any conformal bootstrap study is the decomposition of four-point correlators into conformal blocks, encoding the exchange of a conformal primary and all of its conformal descendants.
-Supersymmetry refines this structure by relating conformal primaries and packaging them into superconformal multiplets wherein all CFT data is related to that of a distinguished superconformal primary operator.
+Supersymmetry refines this structure by relating conformal primaries and packaging them into superconformal multiplets wherein all CFT data is related to that of the superconformal primary operator.
 The superconformal Ward identities allow one to decompose four-point functions in a superconformal block (superblock) decomposition which packages together the superconformal primary and its conformal descendants, together with superconformal descendant primaries and their conformal descendant operators.